KarthikL1729/UG1-Term-3/SP2021/notes.md

 ## Fourier Transform, continued

-- Both time and frequency are continuous variables here, whereas frquency was discrete in Fourier series.
+- Both time and frequency are continuous variables here, whereas frequency was discrete in Fourier series.
 - Fourier transform is basically derived from a limiting case of Fourier series.
 - Fourier Transform is a weighted linear combination (integration, instead of summation like in Fourier series) of complex sinusoids.
 - In general, all frequencies are present in the transform, i.e., integration goes from $-\infty$ to $\infty$.